I’ve consigned before- what’s new?

 |I used only WHOLE dollars when writing my prices (no decimal point, no zeros, no dashes after number).||.|

 |I used a safety pin to attach all my tags to clothing items (the pin should NOT be a small gold one) and my pins are horizontally placed on my items going into the tag and garment and back out to be fastened securely.||.|

 |My tags are typed or neatly written, my code is on both sides of the tag in both bottom corners.||.|

 |All of my Ziploc bags are sealed at the top with packaging tape, the tags are safety pinned or taped to the top center of the bag (please tape on left side only).
 If I used Ziplocs for any items that could be stained, I marked the bag $1.
 Ziploc bags are great for toy parts!||.|

 I have read the Consignor Information and I am ready to CONSIGN!

 Click to register online as a consignor*

-*Registration will open at 5 pm Sunday, Aug 12 and will remain open until we get our first 250 consignors – so register early to guarantee your opportunity to sell – we will hit this target early, so don’t miss out!
+*Registration will open at 5 pm Sunday, Aug 12 and will remain open until we get our first 200 consignors – so register early to guarantee your opportunity to sell – we will hit this target early, so don’t miss out!